vincelwt/RaspberryCast/README.md

 ```
 http://<your-Pi-ip>:2020/remote
 ```
-Note that you can "Add to homescreen" this link or you can use the Android application located within the "Android" directory of this repo
+Note that you can "Add to homescreen" this link
+OR you can use the Android application located within the "Android" directory of this repo (Android app by Aditya NG)

 ## Chrome extension (computers)
 ![alt tag](https://raw.githubusercontent.com/vincent-lwt/RaspberryCast/master/images/extension.png)